-Great care must be taken when washing with high-pressure hoses, do not hold the water jet close to the paintwork.
-Use steam cleaners with caution, be sure to remove all detergents to avoid any discoloring or damage to paint.
+Great care must be taken when washing with high pressure hoses, do not hold the water jet close to the paint work.
+Use steam cleaners with caution; be sure to remove all detergents to avoid any discolouring or damage to paint.
 Grease all grease points until fresh grease shows.
 Slacken rotor drive belts (where fitted).
 It is important where possible to store undercover to protect against rain and sunlight.
 Always ensure a firm level surface.
+Control levers must be wrapped in plastic sheeting and taped over to keep dry.